lancejpollard/mesh.js/readme.md

 All of the schema data is contained in the primary node.

+Can divide the ID generation tables into separate tables with various chunks so you can get new IDs without worrying if the table is being blocked.
+Let us say 4096 ID tables.
+Then in JS memory, we tell what tables are locked, so we get ID from unlocked table.

 ### Security

 You have to have permission to edit the organization or specific records within the organization to edit.